MyHomeworkSpace/client/.github/ISSUE_TEMPLATE.md

-We have guidlines for creating issues.
+We have guidelines for creating issues.
 Please ensure that your issue meets the following criteria.
 For more information on contributing to MyHomeworkSpace, check out the link above.
 Thanks!

 - [ ] **Name**: Do you use a descriptive title to describe your issue?
 "It doesn't work," or "Fix HW View" are not detailed enough.
 - [ ] **Description**: Can you describe what was happening that caused you to report the issue?
 Was an error number displayed when you encountered the error?
 What was the error stack text?